0% VAT on solar, battery storage & heat pumps until 31 March 2027

 If you’re getting quotes from multiple installers, these questions sort the good ones from the rest:

-1. “Which inverter are you proposing and is it MCS-listed?”
+1. “Which inverter are you proposing and is it listed on the Energy Networks Association G98/G99 type-test register?”
 Solar inverter manufacturer matters.
-Avoid no-name Chinese inverters; they save £200-400 capital cost and cost you in unreliability later.
+Avoid no-name Chinese inverters; they save £200–400 capital cost and cost you in unreliability later.

 2. “What’s the EPS configuration and what does the backup runtime look like?”
 A vague “yes it has backup” is not enough.
 You want specifics on what circuits stay live and for how long.